 GET IMMERSIVE: The Crystal Maze Live Experience

-With the fresh announcement of a new site launching in the West End next spring, there’s no better time to give the live version of The Crystal Maze a go.
-Grab a group of five friends and all six of you will don matching 90s-style bomber jackets as different groups run amok in the maze without ever bumping into each other.
+The Crystal Maze Live Experience opened a second, much larger site in the West End this spring.
+Grab five friends and all six of you will don matching 90s-style bomber jackets as different groups run amok in the maze without ever bumping into each other.
 The games mirror those on the show: some require mental agility, while physical tasks see participants clambering over net ladders to grab a gem.
 But nothing beats the feeling as the wind machine fires up in the Crystal Dome, where you’ll compete for gold tokens.
 Start the fans, please!

 WATCH A FILM: Edible Cinema